BloomTech-Labs/human-rights-first-docdb-ds/README.md

-# Basic SPA

-For steps on how to work with this repository [please see documentation here](https://docs.labs.lambdaschool.com/labs-spa-starter/)

-# Human Rights First Directory
+# Human Rights First DocDB

 You can find the deployed project at [https://a.humanrightsfirstdocdb.dev/](https://a.humanrightsfirstdocdb.dev/). <br><br>